Hal47/Primalist/README.md

 //////////////////////////////////////////

+To Do:
-To Do: Add screenshots to Archetype selection page.
+Add screenshots to Archetype selection page.
+Get bins for i25/i26

+//////////////////////////////////////////

+Special thanks to:

+Zach_little, darwinasm86, malonkey1, Bubblewrap and Fuzzy_c for assistance in navigating the technical side as well as testing.

+SilverAgeFan and OrangeBlueHue for the design of the archetype icon.